Mohammadjamiu/tahugo/content/electronics/importance-of-programming-to-electrical-and-electronics-engineering.md

 <img src="/images/microarduino.jpg" alt="">

 To know how important IoT is, have you ever desired to control your devices or appliances at home e.g. air conditioner, or detect gas leakage while you are not even at home, if yes then IoT is the technology that can help you do that.

 Because as the name implies, it connects things (that are our devices) to the internet or cloud which means we can access our devices using our mobile phone.

 So these are some of the areas that programming surfaces in electrical and electronics engineering.

 And also there are a lot of other programming languages and their use cases like JavaScript which is used for making web apps or websites, Python which is used for making automation, and even more different languages.

-So as an electrical and electronics engineer, it is not a must to learn the programming languages used for instructing computers or hardware devices rather you can diversify and learn another programming language like Java that can help you build applications or software which make this journey of programming in EEE endless so wake up build something great and hope for the best.
-Cheers tooabstracter :tada:
+So as an electrical and electronics engineer, it is not a must to learn the programming languages used for instructing computers or hardware devices.

+Rather, you can diversify and learn another programming language like Java that can help you build applications or software which make this journey of programming in EEE endless so wake up build something great and hope for the best.